alexbumbu/CalendarWrap/README.md

 # EventDigest
-EventDigest is a tool to publish calendar events summary posts to personal and business Facebook pages.
+EventDigest is a tool for synthesizing calendar events and publish them to personal and business Facebook pages.
 It works with Google Calendar or Facebook Events and has Google Photos integration to attach photos to posts.

 ## Using EventDigest
 Before using EventDigest you need to do the following: